(Return to Page 1)

 South to Punta Gorda

-After taking a Tropic Air prop plane south (leaving my wife and daughter white-knuckled), the Machaca Hill staff picks us up and we head to their jungle lodge, perched over 11,000 acres of preserved rainforest.
-The manager has set up its programs like those of an upscale safari lodge: all activities included in the rates, catered to individual tastes.
+After taking a Tropic Air prop plane south (leaving my wife and daughter white-knuckled), the Belcampo Lodge staff picks us up and we head to their jungle lodge, perched over 11,000 acres of preserved rainforest.
+Still Machaca Hill at this point, the manager has set up its programs like those of an upscale safari lodge: all activities included in the rates, catered to individual tastes.
 Before we get started though there’s a fitting introduction: a bar set up by a fire pit and a group of local Garifuna musicians drumming, singing, and dancing.

 After consulting with the manager and the head guide, we’ve packed a lot into our stay.
 First we visit a cocoa factory, which in these parts means a woman pounding out the beans herself, with occasional help from the kids.
 After demonstrating with a grinding stone and platform, each of us get a try.
 (They use a simple machine to do it for larger quantities.)
 We taste the fresh cocoa paste and it gets packaged up to use in a dessert back at the hotel that evening.